Warped geometric information on the optimisation of Euclidean functions

-Here we show extra experiments showing the performance of RCG method proposed in this paper compared to the other benchmarks.
-In Figure \ref{fig:compcost}, we added the wall-clock time and memory consumption of all experiments showed in the main paper.
+Here we show extra experiments showing the performance of RCG (ours) method proposed for the first two sets of models.
+In Figure \ref{fig:compcost}, we added the wall-clock time and memory consumption.
 Panel (a) shows the squiggle model.
-In this case Newton's method dominates the speed of convergence, time and memory consumption.
-Our methodology is able to improve the number of iterations until convergence compared to the conjugate gradient but has higher computation costs compared to both Newton's CG an gradient CG.
-For the Rosenbrock model, in panel (b), we see that our method, after $D \approx 600$, is faster in terms of number of iterations until convergence and wall clock time when compared to Newton's CG and gradient CG but our RCG still loses in terms of memory consumption.
-In panel (c) we depict the models from CUTE library.
-Of all the 8 models in the experiment, the RCG method is faster in 5 of them, but clearly we lose in wall-clock time until convergence and memory consumption.
-From these experiments we can notice that the proposed RCG has generally improved the number of iterations until convergence.
-However, an ideal computational implementation of the method is necessary to make a broader and fair comparison.
+In this case ND-inexact, RCG (ours) and CG-exact (ours) dominate the speed of convergence.
+Time and memory comsumptions are greater for CG-exact (ours) when compared to other optimisers.
+For the Rosenbrock model, in panel (b), we see that RCG (ours) is faster in terms of number of iterations when compared to the to CG counterparts and closer to the ND-inexact.
+The time and memory consumption is dominated by the CG-exact (ours).